bcgov/ols-router/router-developer-guide.md

 ```

-Here's a sample request for directions and a route in Vancouver and in json that has notifications:
+Here's a sample request for directions and a route in Vancouver partitioned by truck/non-truck route, in json, and known to have notifications:

 https://router.api.gov.bc.ca/truck/directions.json?points=-123.0739278%2C49.284965%2C-123.0277521%2C49.3155266&followTruckRoute=true&partition=isTruckRoute